 How will my current video sources look on a 4K TV?

-Why aren't 4K TVs available in smaller screen sizes?
+Why are there so few 4K TVs in smaller screen sizes?

-Most people find that 1080p resolution looks fine on screens 50" or less.
+Although 4K TV screen sizes now extend down to 40", most people find that 1080p resolution looks "good enough" on screens 50" or less.
 From a typical viewing distance you won't notice the screen's grid of pixels — sometimes called the “pixel structure."
 But 55" and larger screens benefit from a much higher pixel count, making the grid virtually invisible.
 Ultra HD not only offers a more detailed picture, but also allows you to sit closer to a screen and/or view a larger screen while enjoying unprecedented clarity.

 Sony has more 4K experience than any other TV maker.
 They build professional 4K cameras and cinema projectors, and Sony Pictures has a bigger catalog of 4K films than any other studio.
 This end-to-end approach helps ensure a truly theater-like experience at home.